Saraiki language: Writing system

 In the province of Punjab, Saraiki is written using the Arabic-derived Urdu alphabet with the addition of seven diacritically modified letters to represent the implosives and the extra nasals.
 In Sindh the Sindhi alphabet is used.
 The calligraphic styles used are Naskh and Nastaʿlīq.

 Historically, traders or bookkeepers wrote in a script known as kiṛakkī or laṇḍā, although use of this script has been significantly reduced in recent times.
 Likewise, a script related to the Landa scripts family, known as Multani, was previously used to write Saraiki.
 A preliminary proposal to encode the Multani script in ISO/IEC 10646 was submitted in 2011.
 Saraiki Unicode has been approved in 2005.
-The Khojiki script has also been in use, whereas Devanagari and Gurmukhi are not employed anymore.
+The Khojiki script has also been in use, whereas Devanagari and Gurmukhi are not employed any more.

 Language use

 In academia

 The Department of Saraiki, Islamia University, Bahawalpur was established in 1989 and the Department of Saraiki, Bahauddin Zakariya University, Multan was established in 2006.
-Saraiki is taught as a subject in schools and colleges at higher secondary, intermediate and degree level.

-The Allama Iqbal Open University at Islamabad, and the Al-Khair University at Bhimbir have Pakistani Linguistics Departments.
+BS Saraiki is also being offered by English department of Ghazi University, Dera Ghazi Khan and MA Saraiki is being offered by Gomal University, Dera Ismail Khan privately.
+It is taught as a subject in schools and colleges at higher secondary and intermediate.
+Saraiki is also taught at degree level at the Allama Iqbal Open University at Islamabad, and the Al-Khair University at Bhimbir have Pakistani Linguistics Departments.
 They offer M.Phil. and Ph.D in Saraiki.
 The Associated Press of Pakistan has launched a Saraiki version of its site, as well.

 Arts and literature

-Khawaja Ghulam Farid (1845–1901; his famous collection is Deewan-e-Farid) and Sachal Sar Mast (1739–1829) are the most celebrated Sufi poets in Saraiki and their poems known as Kafi are still famous.
+The language, partly codified during the British Raj, derived its emotional attraction from the poetry of the Sufi saint, Khawaja Ghulam Farid, who has become an identity symbol.
+His poems, known as Kafi are still famous.

-Shakir Shujabadi (Kalam-e-Shakir, Khuda Janey, Shakir Diyan Ghazlan, Peelay Patr, Munafqan Tu Khuda Bachaway, and Shakir De Dohray are his famous books) is a very well recognized modern poet.
+Shakir Shujabadi (Kalam-e-Shakir, Khuda Janey, Shakir Diyan Ghazlan, Peelay Patr, Munafqan Tu Khuda Bachaway, and Shakir De Dohray are his famous books) is a very well recognised modern poet.

-Famous singers who have performed in Saraiki include Attaullah Khan Essa Khailwi, Pathanay Khan, Abida Parveen, Ustad Muhammad Juman, Mansoor Malangi, Talib Hussain Dard, Kamal Mahsud, and The Sketches.
-Many modern Pakistan singers such as Hadiqa Kiyani and Ali Zafar have also sung Saraiki folk songs.
+Ataullah Khan Esakhelvi and Shafaullah Rokhri are considered legends of Saraiki music and the most popular singers from the Saraiki belt.